February 12, 2019

 Other SRP specific information:

-will pay new solar customers 9.64 cents per kilowatt hour (kWh) for their systems' excess power, a price that reflects average market costs over a recent five-year period.
+TEP will pay new solar customers 8.68 cents per kilowatt hour (kWh) for their systems' excess power (note: this is not net metering), a price that reflects average market costs over a recent five-year period (TEP Statement of Charges as of October 1, 2019).
 Customers who file applications after Sept.
-20, 2018 to install private rooftop solar systems will keep their initial export rate for up to 10 years.
+30, 2019 to install private rooftop solar systems will keep their initial export rate for up to 10 years.
 The export rate will be updated annually to reflect market prices for solar power, but will not be allowed to fall more than 10 percent.
 New solar customers also can choose from two existing Time-of-Use pricing plans, which offer lower rates during most of the day, on weekends and holidays.
 TEP offers Fast Track™ easy approval for simple PV systems of 10 kWac or less.
+See the current TEP rate schedule.

 Navopache Electric Cooperative